1. About Me

 We are a group of multidisciplinary Ph.D., Post-doctoral, and other researchers with expertise spanning Mechanical, Biomedical, Electrical Engineering and Applied Physics.
 We have broad expertise in nanotechnology, microfluidics, photonics, and biomedical diagnostics.

 Our multidisciplinary research efforts in such areas as mobile and global health, bioenergy, and nanomanipulation are funded by a number of US federal agencies including the NIH, NSF, DOE, and DOD.
-In addition to fundamental research, we emphasize transition of our technologies to the market place through the formation of start-ups and other commercial interactions.
+In addition to fundamental research, we emphasize the transition of our technologies to the market place through the formation of start-ups and other commercial interactions.

 Photo source: Cornell Research News.